Jeep Wrangler (YJ): History

 In 1988, the Sahara model debuted.

-The roll cage was extended in 1992 to allow for rear shoulder belts, Also that year, the YJ switched over to an electronic speedometer, outmoding the cable speedos on older YJs.
+The roll cage was extended in 1992 to allow for rear shoulder belts.
+Also, that year, the YJ switched over to an electronic speedometer, outmoding the cable speedometers on older YJs.
+1992 Saharas were featured in the 1993 blockbuster film Jurassic Park.
 Anti-lock brakes were added as an option in 1993.
-An automatic transmission option for 4-cylinder Wranglers came in 1994, as well as a standard center high-mounted brake light.
+An automatic transmission option for four-cylinder Wranglers came in 1994, as well as a standard center high-mounted brake light.
 Also, the clutch slave cylinder on manual transmission Wranglers was moved outside of the transmission's bellhousing to allow for easier replacement.
 In 1995, the Dana 30 larger U-joints were used [front axle U-joints (297x) and rear pinion U-joint (1330)].

 There were no 1996 model year Jeep Wranglers.
 The last YJs were sold as 1995 model years but featured a few new parts not seen on any earlier YJ.
 This included the new TJ bumpstops on the hood (rubber boots vs the traditional U-bars), reinforced tailgate hinges, and some even had rear TJ bumpers.
 Some also got the newly tuned straight-6 engine that was designed to run quieter in preparation for the TJ.

 Top options for YJ were the same as those offered on TJ.
-A Soft top with "half doors", featuring soft plastic zipper windows came standard (windows could be removed completely from these doors).
+A Soft top with "half doors", featuring soft plastic zipper windows, came standard (windows could be removed completely from these doors).
 Full-frame doors with conventional glass windows were optional on soft-top models.
 Hard tops with rear wiper and defroster were optional, but came standard with full-framed doors.
 The YJ featured large mirrors with manually adjustable arms on half-door models, while full-framed doors received smaller adjustable mirrors with fixed arms (which were mounted further away from the door corner, compared to the larger-style mirrors).
-Depending on year and interior color, Jeeps could be had with the top colors in black, white, tan and gray.
-Roll-bar padding normally matched top color, with the exception of white tops.
+Depending on the year and interior color, Jeeps could be had with the top colors in black, white, tan, and gray.
+Roll-bar padding normally matched the top color, except for white tops.

 Powertrain

 YJ Wrangler Islander

-From 1988 to 1993 Jeep produced an options package known as the "Islander".
-Several colors were offered, such as Bright Red, Pacific Blue, Malibu Yellow, Navajo Turqoise, and White, and both engines were offered.
+From 1988 to 1993, Jeep produced an options package known as the "Islander".
+Several colors were offered, such as Bright Red, Pacific Blue, Malibu Yellow, Navajo Turquoise, and White, and both engines were offered.

 Features of the package are as follows: